Updated August 16, 2023

-Track changes in Excel
+What is Track Changes in Excel

-Examples of Track Changes in excel
+Examples of Track Changes in Excel

 - Listing changes on the same sheet.

 In this type of track changes in Excel, all the changes will get listed on the same sheet on which the changes have been made.
 The cell value has been changed from 10 to 20; hence, this change has been highlighted as a track change.

 In this type of track change, all the changes made to the file will be listed in a new sheet.
 In this type of track change, all the changes are listed in one go, and this becomes easy to review the changes.

 - Listing changes via the Approve/Reject Tab.